TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - `wsda_fertilizer_database.json` – full fertilizer analysis database used by
   `plant_engine.wsda_lookup` for product N‑P‑K values

+All dataset lookups are case-insensitive and ignore spaces thanks to the `normalize_key` helper, so references such as `"Citrus"` and `"citrus"` map to the same entries.

 You can override the default `data/` directory by setting the environment variable `HORTICULTURE_DATA_DIR` when running scripts or tests.